qwikifiers/qwik-ui/CONTRIBUTING.md

 - After running `npx nx storybook core` visit the URL printed in the console and you'll have the Storybook opened with the suite of widgets.

-- Once you made some changes to the `core` package, refresh the storybook tab in your browser to see the changes reflected.
+- Once you made some changes to the `core` package, you will see them automatically reflected in the storybook.

 ### ▶ 5.
 Make sure you add / modify tests